bactopia/bactopia/docs/datasets.md

-# Build Public Datasets
+# Build Datasets
-Bactopia can make use of many existing public datasets.
+Bactopia can make use of many existing public datasets, as well as private datasets.
 The process of downloading, building, and (or) configuring these datasets for Bactopia has been automated for the user.

 !!! info "Highly recommended to complete this step!"